 The secrets analyzer uses a two-stage approach: fast pattern matching identifies potential secrets, then AI-powered classification distinguishes real credentials from false positives.

 DeepSource reports 97% precision, 96.3% recall, and a 93% reduction in false positives compared to pattern-only detection.
+These are DeepSource’s own benchmark figures, not an independent test.
 The classification is powered by Narada, an open-source secrets classification model.

 Code quality and coverage